Oselium/ASD_lab/README.md

 #### Description

 It's a library that realizes the Minimum Heap data structure.
 The data structure must:
 - represent the heap through a vector (it is also possible to use other internal support structures, if necessary);
-    - allow any number - not known - of elements in the heap;
+- allow any number (not known) of elements in the heap;
 - be generic in regards of the type of the elements;
 - be generic in regards of the criterion of comparison between elements of the heap.

 It also needs to offer the following operations:
   - creation of an empty heap - `O(1)`;